Lutkinxp/phoneinfoga/README.md

 # Note:

   The script may fail if the API keys are invalid or if there are issues with the API services, as indicated by the error message received during execution.
-For example, an error response might look like this:

 # Step-by-Step Guide to Download and Run phoneinfoga.py: